NikChhillar/swiftboard/README.md

 ## Overview

-SwiftBoard is a feature-rich project management platform built on Next.js 14, React, Prisma, Stripe, Tailwind, and MySQL.
+SwiftBoard is a feature-rich project management platform built on Next.js 14, React, Prisma, Tailwind, and MongoDb.
 It provides a comprehensive set of tools for seamless organization and collaboration, ensuring efficient management of tasks and projects.
-From user authentication to board creation and subscription management, SwiftBoard has you covered.
+From user authentication to board creation and activity logs, SwiftBoard has you covered.

 ## Key Features